Fermat-ORG/fermat-framework/README.md

 * **Fermat guaratees plugins and wallet developers a revenue stream.** Fermat implements an innovative business model which allows plugins and wallet developers to define a use license, and Fermat itself enforces this license on behalf of developers.

 Fermat is moving towards version 1, but we're not stopping there.
-We have many feature ideas on our [documentation](https://github.com/bitDubai/fermat/tree/master/fermat-documentation) that we're anxious to add.
-So take Fermat out for a spin and let us know how we can make it your favorite platform to launch your own digital wallet.
+We have many feature ideas on our [white paper](FERMAT-WHITE-PAPER.md) that we're anxious to add.
+So take Fermat out for a spin and let us know how we can make it your favorite platform to launch your own digital wallet or financial APP.

 You can learn more, see some cool visualizations of Fermat's architecture and its P2P network and explore the design space at [Fermat.org](http://www.fermat.org).

 <br>
 ### Fermat's Purpose

-* Empower people with the appropriate tools to save and move their money in a digital format in an efficient, secure an private way.*
+* Empower people with the appropriate tools to save and move their money in a digital format in an efficient, secure an private way.

-* Give back the sovereignty over each one's own resources, respecting the freedom of choice about which currency to use and how to administrate it, regardless of the place they live or where they were born.*
+* Give back the sovereignty over each one's own resources, respecting the freedom of choice about which currency to use and how to administrate it, regardless of the place they live or where they were born.

 <br>
 ### Fermat's Mission

-* To get cryptocurrencies mass adopted as soon as possible.*
+* To get cryptocurrencies mass adopted as soon as possible.

-* To build the best possible system able to manage the finances of people.*
+* To build the best possible system able to manage the finances of people.

-* To achieve “parity” with the state-of-the-art and to push towards new frontiers in computer science.*
+* To achieve “parity” with the state-of-the-art and to push towards new frontiers in computer science.

 <br>
 ### Fermat Principles